Documentation

 Core Concepts

-The fundamental building blocks of Veculo: vertices, edges, vector embeddings, cell-level security, and cluster scaling.
+The fundamental building blocks of Veculo: vertices, edges, vector embeddings, multi-modal content, cell-level security, and cluster scaling.

 What is a graph database?